pagkly/Zed/Investopedia3/What Does January Barometer Mean.md

 The idea of the January Barometer was first popularized in the book “Stock Trader’s Almanac”, written by Yale Hirsch in 1967s.
 However, it is still used by some traders to this day.

 Traders who believe in this theory may use it to try and time the market.
-That is, they may only invest in the market in the years when the barometer predicts the market will rise, and stay out of the market when it forecasts a market [pullback](https://www.investopedia.com/terms/p/pullback.asp).
+That is, they may only invest in the market in the years when the barometer predicts the market will rise, and stay out of the market when it forecasts a market [[pullback]](https://www.investopedia.com/terms/p/pullback.asp).

 Proponents of this view will cite data showing that between 1966 and 2001, there has in indeed been a strong correlation between the S&P 500’s returns in January and those of the remaining year.
 However, this phenomenon may be largely illusory.
 After all, between 1945 and 2017, US equity markets generated a positive annual return roughly 75% of the time.
-Therefore, the January Barometer could just be a secondary effect of the general tendency of US equities to creep higher each year, rather than a special phenomenon that can be used to further improve one’s [market timing](https://www.investopedia.com/terms/m/markettiming.asp).
+Therefore, the January Barometer could just be a secondary effect of the general tendency of US equities to creep higher each year, rather than a special phenomenon that can be used to further improve one’s [[market timing]](https://www.investopedia.com/terms/m/markettiming.asp).

 Critics of the January Barometer theory will point out that similar phenomena have not been consistently found outside of the U.S., and that it may therefore be a temporary anomaly specific to U.S. equity markets.